nitishdayal/notes/secrets_of_the_javascript_ninja_second_edition/README.md

       reader gain a firmer grasp on JavaScript application development.

-  - [ ] Part 2 **(IN PROGRESS)**: A deep dive the importance of JavaScript functions, with a special focus on type of function new to JavaScript (generator functions) that aide in dealing with asynchronous code.
+  - [ ] Part 2 **(IN PROGRESS)**: A deep dive the importance of JavaScript functions, with a special focus on a type of function new to JavaScript (generator functions) that aide in dealing with asynchronous code.

   - [ ] Part 3: A deep dive into JavaScript objects: their orientation in JS, guarding